-Student workers represent Curry College and the department when answering the telephone.
+Student workers represent Curry College and the department or agency when answering the telephone.
 Voice and attitude are tools for enhancing phone conversations.

 - ➤ Voice pay attention to enunciation, courtesy, audibility, friendliness, pitch, and rate of speech. - → Attitude have a positive mental attitude that makes the caller feel a sense of willingness to help from the student worker answering the phone.
-Student workers should sound cheerful when answering the phone even when he/she is not feeling this way. - ⇒ Smile when speaking on the phone it will reflect positively in voice and attitude.
+Student workers should sound cheerful when answering the phone even when he/she is not feeling this way.